sbaitmangalkar/emi-calculator/README.md

 # emi-calculator
-Simple desktop application used to calculate your home, car or personal loan EMI
+Simple desktop application used to calculate your home, car or personal loan EMI (This currently works only on Windows OS)